ceph/ceph-ansible/docs/source/dev/index.rst

 Contribution Guidelines
 =======================

 The repository centralises all the Ansible roles.
-The roles are all part of the Galaxy.
+The roles are all part of the Ansible Galaxy.

 We love contribution and we love giving visibility to our contributors, this is why all the **commits must be signed-off**.

 Mailing list